New Lines Institute: Genocide of the Uyghurs

 In March 2021, New Lines Institute's research on the treatment of the Uyghurs in Xinjiang province was the first to establish the legal case for labelling China's actions as genocide.
 Vox senior reporter Sigal Samuel described this work as the culmination of three years of reporting on the Uyghurs.

 The research received considerable media coverage at the time, and two of the report's authors were invited to give evidence at the Uyghur Tribunal in September 2021.
 The Tribunal itself credited New Lines' report as one of the main sources of evidence in its final judgment in December 2021.

 The trade of captagon in Syria

 In April 2022, New Lines Institute exposed how the Syrian economy was reliant on the trade of illegal captagon, which was being exploited by Syrian actors aligned with the Assad regime.
 The research was eventually picked up by mainstream media, before being used as a key piece of evidence to inform the Illicit Captagon Trafficking Suppression Act 2023 in the U.S. It has been credited by Rep. French Hill, who sponsored the Act, for bringing President Bashar Al-Assad's trade of captagon in Syria to public attention.

+The Silk Seven Plus economic community

+In January 2026, New Lines Institute put forward an initiative for an economic grouping for the region of Central Asia.
+The group, called Silk Seven Plus – or S7+ for short – would follow the ASEAN model and comprise Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, Afghanistan and Pakistan.
+The proposal was widely discussed in the region's media, and also registered support in Washington, D.C., from U.S. Congressmen Sen. Steve Daines and Del.
+James Moylan and former diplomats Richard E. Hoagland and Robert F. Cekuta.